Introduction

 Pos. | Spare Part No | Name |

-1 | - | Welding direction: move in a circle from the inside to the outside |
+1 | - | Welding direction: Move in a circle from the inside to the outside |

-2 | - | Starting point of welding: center of the hole on the bottom panel |
+2 | - | Welding start point: center of hole on bottom panel |

 NOTE: To prevent the risk of corrosion, remove all traces of flux.